Father fatally struck by vehicle while taking groceries out of car, police say

-BOROUGH PARK, Brooklyn (WABC) -- A man was struck and killed by a vehicle while taking groceries out of the car in Brooklyn.
+BOROUGH PARK, Brooklyn (WABC) -- A man was struck and killed by a vehicle while taking groceries out of the car in Brooklyn while his family watched in horror.

-Police say the 50-year-old father parked his car and was pinned by a 21-year-old male driver.
+Police say the 50-year-old father parked his car and was pinned by a 21-year-old male driver who apparently lost control of the vehicle.

 The 50-year-old was taken to Maimonides Medical Center where he was pronounced dead.